Luxus95/Object-Oriented-System-Design-Project-Java-JavaFX-/ENG_README.md

-### DeepDive: Full-Stack Data Persistence Platform
+### DeepDive: Full-Stack Data Persistence Platform 🌊

 [English Version](#english-version) | [Version Française](#version-française)

 ---

 <a name="english-version"></a>
-### DeepDive: Full-Stack Data Persistence Platform
+#DeepDive: Full-Stack Data Persistence Platform 🌊

 DeepDive is a secure web application designed for managing diving expeditions and reservations.
 The platform provides a multi-tier environment where users can browse destinations, calculate real-time pricing, and manage their orders through a custom data persistence layer.